-Newkirk is quickness personified, and his ability to push the pace in transition and beat his man off the dribble is a nice contrast to the more traditional junior point guard, James Robinson.
-Point guard is arguably the most difficult position to play, so it wasn't surprising that Newkirk had his ups and downs last season.
-He dropped 20 points against UNC on 7-8 from the field, including 5-5 on three-pointers in early March, but he also recorded just seven assists in 10 games (142 minutes) from the middle of January until mid-February.
+Newkirk is quickness personified, and his ability to push the pace in transition and beat his man off the dribble is a nice contrast to the more traditional James Robinson.
+Point guard is arguably the most difficult position to play, so it wasn't surprising that Newkirk had his ups and downs throughout last season.
+He dropped 20 against UNC on 7-8 from the field, including 5-5 on three-pointers in early March, but he also recorded just seven assists in 10 games (142 minutes) from the middle of January until mid-February.

 There is definitely potential for him to be a pesky on-ball defender.
 With his quickness he should be able to disrupt passing lanes, particularly when a player drives and looks to kick back to the wings.
 A lot of this will come with time, and not something I expect to see a lot of at the Pro-Am, beyond his on-ball defense.

-With an improved free throw percentage, Newkirk can really take advantage of his ability to beat his man off the dribble by getting into the paint and hopefully getting opposing frontcourt players in foul trouble.
+With an improved free throw percentage, Newkirk can really take advantage of his ability to beat his man off the dribble by getting into the paint and hopefully get opposing frontcourt players in foul trouble.

 Be sure to join Cardiac Hill's Facebook page and follow us on Twitter @PittPantherBlog for our regular updates on Pitt athletics.
 Follow the author @Stephen_Gertz